danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="auth.dropTempAuthKeys.html" name="auth.dropTempAuthKeys">Delete all temporary authorization keys except for the ones specified: auth.dropTempAuthKeys</a>

 * <a href="contacts.deleteByPhones.html" name="contacts.deleteByPhones">Delete contacts by phone number: contacts.deleteByPhones</a>

+* <a href="channels.deleteTopicHistory.html" name="channels.deleteTopicHistory">Delete message history of a forum topic: channels.deleteTopicHistory</a>

 * <a href="channels.deleteMessages.html" name="channels.deleteMessages">Delete messages in a channel/supergroup: channels.deleteMessages</a>